-To build a critical mass of epidemiology, TFELTP adopted a three-tiered pyramid model in 2016 by introducing two new levels of the program—frontline and intermediate.
-The goal of this model is to address the need to improve the surveillance, epidemiology, response, and scientific communication skills of public health workers at each level of the health system (district, regional and national levels).
-Frontline training lasts three months, while the intermediate course lasts six.
+To build a critical mass of field epidemiologists, TFELTP adopted a three-tiered pyramid model in 2016 by introducing two new training levels of the program (i.e., frontline and intermediate training).
+The goal of this model is to address the need to improve the surveillance, epidemiology, response and scientific communication skills of health workers at each level of the health system (district, regional and national levels).
+Frontline training lasts for three months, while the intermediate course lasts for six.
 Both focus on detection of and response to disease or events of public health importance.
 The advanced TFELTP course originates from various regions of the country.
-After training, most of the trainees return to these regions, though a few have been relocated to other departments, units and organizations that either directly or indirect work on public health surveillance.
+After training, most of the trainees return to their regions, although a few have been relocated to other departments, units and organizations that either directly or indirect work on public health surveillance.
 The presence, coverage, and distribution of FELTP trainees has facilitated communication within the country and throughout the region, strengthened the capacity to respond to public health emergencies, improved early detection and notification of events, and enabled the surveillance and research of priority public health problems.